imliuyzh/pupperfield-service/README.md

 Before following the instructions below, please make sure you have Java v21 installed.
 If you also want to run the `populator` program, make sure you read the README file in `/populator`.

-It is highly recommended to run this project on Linux.
+It is highly recommended to develop this project on Linux with IntelliJ IDEA.

 ### Running the Application